 So many folks in this town are familiar with the trials of life.
 But many—particularly 10 miles up the road in Fort Bragg—aren’t trained on how to spiritually navigate them.

-Edward Graham, Franklin Graham’s eldest son, said it’s hard for the Army to train soldiers spiritually because the largest and oldest service in the U.S. military can’t emphasize one faith.
+Edward Graham, Franklin Graham’s youngest son, said it’s hard for the Army to train soldiers spiritually because the largest and oldest service in the U.S. military can’t emphasize one faith.
 But for his 16 years of Army service, including three-and-a-half here in Fort Bragg, Edward never wavered from following Christ.

 “Christianity is the pillar that I relied on that made me resilient, that I could always go back to and know that I was not perfect,” Edward Graham said.
 “And also know that I’m not alone and I can’t do this by myself.
 It goes back to surrendering.
 I had to give those ideas, those thoughts, those issues, those problems I still see, the smells I still smell, the sounds I still hear—I surrender those to the Lord.
 I know He’s bigger than any problem I have.”

 “I think a lot of times we’re taught and trained how to fight in combat,” Edward Graham said.
 “We’re not trained how to surrender.
 It’s not natural.

 “I think that’s why it’s so important for them to hear a story of a soldier who was unclean, who was not pure—not only in his disease, but also in his heart.
 He was not worthy of the grace and the mercy that we receive from Jesus, but that’s exactly what he got.
 And that’s what many received tonight.”